Ducks Unlimited NZ

 They are the rarest waterfowl on the mainland.

-Our wetlands are facing a crisis.
-They are abound with life familiar to us all.
-However, over 90% are gone & many of our plants and animals now face severe threats.
+They abound with life and their inhabitants are familiar to us all.
+However, over 90% of our wetlands are now gone

 The mute swan had absolute protection in New Zealand under the Wildlife Act 1953.